binbashar/le-ref-architecture-doc/docs/how-it-works/code-library/code-library-specs.md

     The architecture for our Library / Code Modules helps an organization to analyze its current IT and DevSecOps Cloud strategy and identify areas where changes could lead to cost savings.
 For instance, the architecture may show that multiple database systems could be changed so only one product is used, reducing software and support costs.
-    Provides a basis for reuse.The process of architecting can support both the use and creation of reusable assets.
+    Provides a basis for reuse.
+The process of architecting can support both the use and creation of reusable assets.
     Reusable assets are beneficial to an organization, since they can reduce the overall cost of a system and also improve its quality, given that a reusable asset has already been proven.